Charlotte officials under fire after man with long criminal history kills Ukrainian woman on train

 Video released Friday shows Zarutska sitting on the light-rail train as Brown takes a seat directly behind her.
 Minutes later, without any apparent interaction, he pulls out a pocketknife, stands and slashes her in the neck, investigators said.
 Passengers screamed and scattered as she collapsed.

 Brown was arrested at the scene and charged with first-degree murder.
-Court records show he had cycled through the criminal justice system for more than a decade, with 14 prior cases in Mecklenburg County, including a five-year prison sentence for robbery with a dangerous weapon.
+Court records show he had cycled through the criminal justice system for more than a decade, with 14 prior cases in Mecklenburg County, including serving five years for robbery with a dangerous weapon.
 His mother told local television she sought an involuntary psychiatric commitment earlier this year after he became violent at home.
 Doctors diagnosed him with schizophrenia.

 In January, he was arrested again after repeatedly calling 911 from a hospital, claiming people were trying to control him.
 A judge released him without bail.